TelegramBotFather/unzip-bot/README.md

 Same if you have any feature request :wink:

 ## License & Copyright :cop:
-Copyright (c) 2022 - 2025 EDM115
+Copyright (c) 2022 - present EDM115

 This unzip-bot repository is licensed under the [MIT License](https://github.com/EDM115/unzip-bot/blob/master/LICENSE)
 Enjoy copying and modifying, but always mention me

 • Inspired by Itz-fork/Nexa's work, but with additional features and bug fixes.
-This is a maintained repo of the [original](https://github.com/Itz-fork/Unzipper-Bot), props to him for the OG code
+This is a maintained repo of the [original](https://github.com/Itz-fork/Unzipper-Bot), props to him for the OG code :saluting_face: